 In addition, despite all of the residential real estate here in the Robert Morris U Illinois / S Wabash Ave neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 33.2%, which is higher than 95.3% of all U.S. neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Robert Morris U Illinois / S Wabash Ave neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Robert Morris U Illinois / S Wabash Ave neighborhood buck this trend.
 27.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.6% of U.S. neighborhoods.

-Some neighborhoods have more internal cohesiveness than others.
-While other neighborhoods feel like a collection of strangers who just happen to live near each other.
-Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
-NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Robert Morris U Illinois / S Wabash Ave neighborhood.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 In the Robert Morris U Illinois / S Wabash Ave neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.3% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 Did you know that the Robert Morris U Illinois / S Wabash Ave neighborhood has more Romanian and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 0.9% of this neighborhood's residents have Romanian ancestry and 0.6% have Czechoslovakian ancestry.